- Academic Programs

 - Athletic training students will limit his or her participation to ONE intercollegiate team.

 - Athletic training students who are members of an intercollegiate team are able to participate during his or her team’s championship segment/season (however, clinical education rotations must still be performed during the championship season).
-Students must maintain constant contact with the ATP and the clinical assignment during this time as determined by the assigned ACI, Program Director, and Clinical Coordinator.
-Athletic training students are able to participate in athletic team activities (other than the championship segment) ONLY if it does not interfere with the athletic training student’s clinical assignment, as determined by the ACI, Program Director, and Clinical Coordinator.
+Students must maintain constant contact with the ATP and the clinical assignment during this time as determined by the assigned preceptor, program director, and clinical coordinator.
+Athletic training students are able to participate in athletic team activities (other than the championship segment) ONLY if it does not interfere with the athletic training student’s clinical assignment, as determined by the preceptor, program director, and clinical coordinator.

 - All students are required to have an “equipment intensive” clinical experience (football or lacrosse), most likely scheduled in the fall semester during his or her junior year in the program.
 Athletic training students who participate in a fall sport can either choose a spring equipment intensive rotation or return for a ninth semester to complete the “equipment intensive” clinical experience (CAATE Standard J3.3).